 The feature allows you to do one-to-one or group audio and video calls.
 You can create and join meetings.
 You can turn the mic and camera on or off.
 You can choose the preferred speakers, mic, and camera.
 You can share your screen.
 You can manage meetings settings, view the list of participants, admit meeting participants from the lobby, chat, and see people’s videos in a gallery view.

 The feature is conveniently available from the Taskbar, and you can connect with one regardless of the platform, including Windows, iOS, or Android.

 Power Automate is a new app that allows you to automate web and desktop applications by mimicking the user interface actions like clicks and keyboard input to automate repetitive tasks.

-Overall Windows 11 is a great new operating system that introduces a much-needed interface lift and delivers a lot of new features and improvements.
-The new version seems very stable, and since it’s based on Windows 10 most drivers and applications should just work in this new version.
+Overall, Windows 11 is a great new operating system that introduces a much-needed interface lift and delivers many new features and improvements.
+The latest version seems very stable, and since it’s based on Windows 10, most drivers and applications should just work in this new version.

-When navigating and performing tasks Windows feels snappier and stable, but there are still many design bugs or things that are incomplete.
+When navigating and performing tasks Windows feels snappier and stable, but there are still many design bugs or incomplete things.
 Furthermore, during the initial rollout phase, many features like support for Android apps won’t be part of Windows 11.

-One of the major problems with this release is the increase in the system requirements that requires significantly newer processors and security features like TPM 2.0 and Secure Boot, which as a result will leave many good-working computers without the chance to upgrade.
+One of the significant problems with this release is the increase in the system requirements that requires significantly newer processors and security features like TPM 2.0 and Secure Boot, which will leave many good-working computers without the chance to upgrade.

-While taking into consideration all the good and bad, Windows 11 gets 3.5 stars out of 5 for rating.
+While considering all the good and bad, Windows 11 gets 3.5 stars out of 5 for rating.